 Females are raped and sexually assaulted more often than males.
 Male rape is often committed by another man, often in prison.
 Males who are raped are more likely than females to be physically injured, to be unwilling to report the crime, and to have multiple assailants.

 Most physical injuries are relatively minor, but some lacerations of the upper vagina are severe.
 Additional injuries may result from being struck, pushed, stabbed, or shot.

 Psychologic symptoms of rape are potentially the most prominent.
 In the short term, most patients experience fear, nightmares, sleep problems, anger, embarrassment, shame, guilt, or a combination.
 Immediately after an assault, patient behavior can range from talkativeness, tenseness, crying, and trembling to shock and disbelief with dispassion, quiescence, and smiling.
 The latter responses rarely indicate lack of concern; rather, they reflect avoidance reactions, physical exhaustion, or coping mechanisms that require control of emotion.
-Anger may be displaced onto hospital staff members.
+Anger may be displaced onto hospital staff or family members.